kerren/brrelease/README.md

-                                                          it's recommended that you make these npm scripts and they don't contain the '"' character -s, --[no-]sign                                         Sign the git commits -s, --skip-merge-back-into-current-branch               If you are merging into a different branch, you can elect to skip merging it back into the current branch you're on -u, --updater=<value>...
+                                                          it's recommended that you make these npm scripts and they don't contain the '"' character -s, --[no-]sign                                         Sign the git commits -u, --updater=<value>...
 The updater files/scripts that should run during execution (see
                                                           https://github.com/absolute-version/commit-and-tag-version)